moliver28/research-handbook/content/handbook/about/on-call.md

 Once a report has been looked at, please leave a comment stating the nature of the problem, action taken and add a ✅ reaction to the message to show that it has been handled.

-If for some reason there is a large amount of failures resulting in spamming the channel, the error reporting can be turned off in the repo settings: [https://gitlab.com/gitlab-com/www-gitlab-com/-/services/slack/edit](https://gitlab.com/gitlab-com/www-gitlab-com/-/services/slack/edit)
+If for some reason there is a large amount of failures resulting in spamming the channel, the error reporting can be turned off in the repo settings: [https://gitlab.com/gitlab-com/content-sites/handbook/-/settings/integrations](https://gitlab.com/gitlab-com/content-sites/handbook/-/settings/integrations)

-### Merging Urgent MRs

-See [the description of this issue](https://gitlab.com/gitlab-com/www-gitlab-com/-/issues/6356) for details on the current workarounds required for [this bug related to the Merge Train](https://gitlab.com/gitlab-org/gitlab/-/issues/214742#note_338664758)

 ### Stuck Merge Train